WebAssembly/component-model/design/mvp/Async.md

 Moreover, this async ABI does not require components to use preemptive multi-threading ([`thread.spawn*`]) in order to achieve concurrency.
-Instead, concurrency can be achieved by cooperatively switching between different logical tasks running on a single thread.
-This switching may require the use of [fibers] or a [CPS transform], but may also be avoided entirely when a component's producer toolchain is engineered to always return to an [event loop].
+Instead, concurrency can be achieved by cooperatively switching between different logical tasks running on a single thread using [fibers] or a [CPS transform] in the wasm runtime as necessary.

 To avoid partitioning the world along sync/async lines as mentioned in the Goals section, the Component Model allows *every* component-level function type